vanilla/docs/README.md

 #### Publishing (for maintainers)

 Publishing is easy.
-Just commit your changes to master and wait for them to be automatically deployed live. **DO NOT MANUALLY DEPLOY THIS REPOSITORY**.
+Just commit your changes to master and wait for them to be automatically deployed to staging.
+Commit changes to deploy for them to be deployed to production. **DO NOT MANUALLY DEPLOY THIS REPOSITORY**.
 You'll break it.

 #### Troubleshooting